 Mid-fi Wireframes

-As the User Interface Lead, I started wireframing our desktop application screens.
+As the UI Lead, I started wireframing our desktop application screens.
 I developed the layout, functionality and structure of our app, as well as exploring shades and colors.

 We created a set of tasks for users to complete on our digital interface and physical device, then asked them for feedback about what they liked, and what they think can be improved on.